NL33/electron-git/z-plans/z-later-next.md

      --to start, maybe have a list of limitations. and this would be one of them.

 --add a search box to the app windows so you can search text inside of the window.
+MVP version: just open the folder on the desktop.

 --check if git installed on system.
 --if try to save changes but there are no changes, then tell the user that a new version wasn't saved bc of it.